Picard theorems for moduli spaces of polarized varieties: Introduction

 \subsubsection{The Higgs bundle coming from deformation theory}

-The Hodge bundle $(E,\theta)$ has extra, artificially introduced logarithmic poles along $T$.
-To study the hyperbolicity of the original base space $U$, we shall construct a Higgs bundle directly from the original family, whose Higgs map has logarithmic poles only along the boundary $S$.\ Note that the short exact sequence can be established only when $f:\,(X,\Delta) \to (Y,S)$ is log smooth.
+The Hodge bundle $(E,\theta)$ {so constructed above has in general extra, artificially introduced logarithmic poles along $T\cap U$.} To study the hyperbolicity of the original base space $U$, we shall construct a Higgs bundle directly from the original family of maximal variation, whose Higgs map has logarithmic poles only along the boundary $S$. {Recall that we have assumed that $U$ is smooth.}\ Note that the short exact sequence can be established only when $f:\,(X,\Delta) \to (Y,S)$ is log smooth.
 Denote by $\mathcal{L}=\Omega^n_{X/Y}(\log \Delta)$ as before.
-We define
+We define {on $Y$ the reflexive Higgs sheaf}

 together with the edge morphisms